YanaSn0/AutoHotkey/README.md

 How to change the database file.

-3 dot bottom right restore database, mine has a lot but can use search.
+3 dot bottom right restore database.

+Mine comes included and has a lot but can use search.